 - 1. The Secretary will: - a.
-Take notes at Policy Council meetings and record motions as they are made. - i.
-The Secretaries notes will be used by an EHS Staff member to develop official meeting minutes to be approved at the next Policy Council meeting. - b.
-Sign Policy Council minutes once approved. - c.
-Be replaced by another Policy Council member or 1st Step Staff member if there is a vacancy. - d.
+Record the minutes at Policy Council meetings and record motions as they are made. - b.
+Sign Policy Council minutes once approved (secretary is not allowed to vote to approve minutes). - c.
+In case of a vacancy another Policy Council member will record the minutes. - d.
 Perform other duties as appropriate.